-- ◆ 18 credit hours from graduate Chemistry lecture courses - ◆ 2 credit hours for Seminars - ♦ 40 credit hours for Dissertation Research - ◆ Teach 1-2 semesters of undergraduate courses as a teaching assistant. - Pass Area Comprehensive Examination in three subject areas. - Write and defend an Independent Research Proposal. - Defend the dissertation before the Dissertation Committee and public audience. - Submit an approved dissertation to the Division of Graduate Studies with one copy to the Department and one to the University Library
+- A minimum of 18 credit hours from graduate chemistry lecture courses - 2 credit hours for Seminars - 40 credit hours for Dissertation Research - Teach four semesters of undergraduate courses as a teaching assistant. - Pass Area Comprehensive Examination in three subject areas. - Write and defend an Independent Research Proposal. - Defend the dissertation before the Dissertation Committee and public audience. - Submit an approved dissertation to the Division of Graduate Studies with one copy to the Department and one to the University Library